xanderak/Mint-scaled-budget-bars/README.md

 ## Installation instructions

-If you are on chrome, download the [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) extension.
+# If you are on chrome, download the [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) extension.

-On other browsers, use the [GreaseMonkey](https://addons.mozilla.org/en-GB/firefox/addon/greasemonkey/) extension.
+# On other browsers, use the [GreaseMonkey](https://addons.mozilla.org/en-GB/firefox/addon/greasemonkey/) extension.

-Once installed, click on [this](https://raw.githubusercontent.com/xanderak/Mint-scaled-budget-bars/master/mint_scaled_budgets_bars.js), and choose **Install**.
+# Once installed, click on [this](https://raw.githubusercontent.com/xanderak/Mint-scaled-budget-bars/master/mint_scaled_budgets_bars.js), and choose **Install**.

-Go to [mint.com](http://mint.com/), log in, and go to Budgets screen.
+# Go to [mint.com](http://mint.com/), log in, and go to Budgets screen.

+## Notes

 I hope you find this useful!
 Comments welcome!